badrEladraoui1/OLA-ENERGY-POWER-APPS-GMAO/README.md

 # Ola Energy CMMS Application

 This is a custom-built **Computerized Maintenance Management System (CMMS)** developed using **PowerApps** for **Ola Energy**.
-The application streamlines the management of corrective and preventive maintenance tasks, inventory control, and staff management.
+The application streamlines the management of corrective maintenance tasks, inventory control, and staff management.
 It offers a user-friendly interface for both administrators and users, with role-based access control to ensure appropriate permissions for each function.

 ## Features